-A passionate educator, she will be joining the faculty at The Glenn Gould School, The Phil and Eli Taylor Performance Academy for Young Artists, and the Royal Conservatory School at The Royal Conservatory in Fall 2021.
-Notably, at The Glenn Gould School, Ms. Koh will guide the development of a new stream in the Artist Diploma Program that will provide training in performance and pedagogy, to prepare exceptional young professional artists with the tools for multi-faceted careers.
+A passionate educator, she joined the faculty at The Glenn Gould School, The Phil and Eli Taylor Performance Academy for Young Artists at The Royal Conservatory in Fall 2021.
+Notably, at The Glenn Gould School, Ms. Koh is guiding the development of a new stream in the Artist Diploma Program that will provide training in performance and pedagogy, to prepare exceptional young professional artists with the tools for multi-faceted careers.
 Previously, she has served as Associate Professor of Violin at University of Oklahoma, Adjunct Professor at the University of Toronto, along with teaching posts at McGill University, San Diego State University, and Wilfrid Laurier University.
-A sought-after teacher, she has been invited as faculty to the Indiana University Summer String Academy, The Banff Centre, Chamber Music at Port Milford, Innsbrook Institute in Missouri, Madeline Island Chamber Music, and Austin Chamber Music Center.
+A sought-after teacher, she has been invited as faculty to the Indiana University Summer String Academy, The Banff Centre, MISQA, Chamber Music at Port Milford, Innsbrook Institute, Madeline Island Chamber Music, and Austin Chamber Music Center.

-In addition, she is passionate about the entrepreneurial ways music can serve communities and those in need.
-Among her projects, she is co-founder of Xenia Concerts, a series dedicated to presenting concerts designed specifically for children on the autism spectrum, and concerts for Hanvoice, a series of performances to benefit North Korean refugees.
-She also performed at the San Francisco Women’s Jail, California School for the Blind, Monarch School for Homeless Youths, and Reflections Community School for at-risk youth.
+In addition, she is passionate about the ways music can serve communities.
+Among her projects, she is co-founder of Xenia Concerts, a series dedicated to presenting concerts designed specifically for children on the autism spectrum, and has co-curated concerts for Hanvoice, a series of performances to benefit North Korean refugees.
+She also performed at the San Francisco Women’s Jail, California School for the Blind, Monarch School for Homeless Youths, and Reflections Community School for at-risk youth, among many others.

-Min-Jeong Koh studied with Hyung-Sun Paik before joining The Taylor Academy (formerly the Young Artists Performance Academy) to study with Mayumi Seiler.
+Min-Jeong Koh studied with Hyung-Sun Paik and Paul Kantor before joining The Taylor Academy (formerly the Young Artists Performance Academy) to study with Mayumi Seiler.
 She received her Bachelor of Music and Doctor of Musical Arts from the University of Toronto under the guidance of Scott St. John, Lorand Fenyves, and Erika Raum, Lucy Chapman at New England Conservatory, pedagogy with Mimi Zweig, and postdoctoral studies with Donald Weilerstein, which were made possible by the Canada Council for the Arts.
-She also holds a Master of Music from San Diego University, and a Graduate Diploma from McGill University where the Cecilia String Quartet was Quartet-in-Residence.
 Her chamber music mentors include André Roy and members of the Brentano, Schoenberg, St. Lawrence, and Ying Quartets.

 Since 2009, she plays on a ca.1767 Joannes Baptista Guadagnini violin on loan from a generous benefactor.